Video Unsupervised Domain Adaptation with Deep Learning: A Comprehensive Survey: Methods for Closed-Set Video Unsupervised Domain Adaptation

-One typical semantic-based method proposed is the Spatio-Temporal Contrastive Domain Adaptation (STCDA)~\cite{song2021spatio}, which mines video representations of both RGB and optical flow modalities by applying a contrastive loss on both the clip and video level such that frames and clips are spatially and temporally associated.
+\textbf{a) Methods Leveraging Spatio-Temporal Association.} One typical semantic-based method proposed is the Spatio-Temporal Contrastive Domain Adaptation (STCDA)~\cite{song2021spatio}, which mines video representations of both RGB and optical flow modalities by applying a contrastive loss on both the clip and video level such that frames and clips are spatially and temporally associated.
 STCDA further bridges the domain shift of source and target videos by a video-based contrastive alignment (VCA) which minimizes the distance of the intra-class source and target features and maximizes the distance of the inter-class source and target features on the Reproducing Kernel Hilbert Space (RKHS)~\cite{berlinet2011reproducing}.
 The labels of target videos are obtained by pseudo-labeling through clustering with the features of the labeled source videos.
 Contrastive learning has also been applied in CMCo~\cite{kim2021learning} which aims to extract video features with modality correspondence across RGB and optical flow modalities.
-Similarly, CO\textsuperscript{2}A~\cite{da2022dual} trains video feature extractors with the objective of feature clustering with contrastive learning, employed on both the clip and video levels.
-CO\textsuperscript{2}A also introduced supervised contrastive learning~\cite{khosla2020supervised} for source video feature learning.
-Furthermore, CO\textsuperscript{2}A encourages coherent correspondence predictions between source/target video pairs.
-The correspondence predictions of the source/target video pair predict whether the source/target videos are of the same label, and are obtained from either the label/pseudo-label or the features of source/target videos trained with contrastive learning.
-CoMix~\cite{sahoo2021contrast} is another method leveraging contrastive learning for VUDA, where it enforces temporal speed invariance in videos which encourages features extracted from the same video yet sampled with different temporal speeds to be similar.
+Similarly, CoMix~\cite{sahoo2021contrast} enforces temporal speed invariance in videos which encourages features extracted from the same video yet sampled with different temporal speeds to be similar.
 CoMix further employs the supervised contrastive loss~\cite{khosla2020supervised} to target data by computing pseudo-labels and selecting target data whose pseudo-labels are of high confidence.
+Apart from applying contrastive learning, another possible approach that leverages spatio-temporal association for semantic-based VUDA concerns the use of self-supervised learning~\cite{zhai2019s4l}, which relies on surrogate tasks that can be formulated using only unsupervised data.
+The surrogate tasks are designed to help models learn visual representation, one typical task is to predict image rotation angle~\cite{gidaris2018unsupervised}.
+Prior works~\cite{zhai2019s4l} have also leveraged on exemplar self-supervision technique~\cite{dosovitskiy2014discriminative} which aims to learn visual representation that is invariant to image transformations such as cropping, HSV color randomization, and horizontal mirroring.